Boat Registration and Licenses in Missouri

 Replace Lost Registration

-Obtain your safety card by completing a National Association of State Boating Law Administrators approved course.
+Obtain your safety card by completing a state-approved course.

 The Missouri State Water Patrol, U.S. Coast Guard, U.S. Power Squadron, and some online providers offer courses sanctioned by the state.
 Hours, locations, and fees vary with the provider.

 Even if you're not required to take this class, doing so allows you to become a safer boater, while potentially reducing your insurance rates.

 Although liability insurance is not legally required to operate a boat in Missouri, liability insurance could protect you in situations where you or another person is involved in a boating accident.

 You can read more about this topic at our page devoted to Boat Insurance.Other Topics in This Section